 How We Help

-- The IRC works with local communities to increase access to clean drinking water, improve sanitation facilities and prevent the outbreak of diseases by constructing water collection systems and building latrines and wash stands.
+- The IRC partners with local communities to increase access to clean drinking water, improve sanitation facilities and prevent the outbreak of diseases by constructing water systems and building latrines and wash stands.

-- The IRC promotes economic recovery, teaching modern agricultural technology and techniques to farmers.
+- The IRC promotes economic recovery by teaching farmers about modern agricultural technology and techniques.

-- The IRC empowers communities to identify their own development needs and design and manage their own recovery projects, such as schools and health centers.
+- The IRC empowers communities to identify their own development needs and design and manage their own recovery projects, such as building new schools and health centers.